Private Security and Big-Money graphic explains how, in an increasingly violent world, the demand for private security has become big business.

 Develop a skillset in another commonly spoken language such as French, German, Arabic, Russian, or Spanish will make you more attractive to future employers.

 Step 3 – Get into great physical shape.

-• Many of the private security firms will require a physical fitness test be passed before making a new employee permanent.
+Many private security firms will require a physical fitness test to be passed before making a new employee permanent.

 Step 4 – Build your resume.

 Focus on job skills, qualifications, and experience that directly relate to the mercenary job(s) that you are interested in filling.

 Most American private security firms require a valid U.S. driver’s license, tourist passport, and the DD-214 provided on separation from the military service.

 - Top 20 Online Cyber Security Degree Programs